baobabyoo/baobabyoo.github.io/pages/students_topics/software_tips_FITS.md

 {: .fs-2 }

-In light of this, a FITS file usually contains two parts: one or more binary **data table** one or more **header files** that contain the necessary information to understand the data.
+In light of this, a FITS file usually contains two parts:
+- one or more binary **data table**
+- one or more **header files** that contain the necessary information to understand the data.
 {: .fs-2 }

 Since the binary data are not human readable, we cannot handle the FITS files with a text editor (e.g., vim) or other commercial or open resource software like MS Excel or Open Office.
 Here I provide some simple tips for manipulating FITS images that can be useful to radio astronomers.
+If you are a graduate student or researcher, I recommend at least installing the [ds9](https://sites.google.com/cfa.harvard.edu/saoimageds9),  [CASA](https://casa.nrao.edu/), [Miriad](https://www.astro.umd.edu/~teuben/miriad/) software and the [Astropy](https://www.astropy.org/) and [APLpy](https://aplpy.github.io/) Python packages.
+If you have access to IDL, you should also install the [IDL Astronomy User's Library](https://idlastro.gsfc.nasa.gov/).
+{: .fs-2 }

+If you know something that is very useful, please recommend to me.
 {: .fs-2 }

 ### (Pre)Viewers